Adopt a Tree

 Elm trees stretch and stretch so wide.

-(Put your arms up and make a big half circle as you stretch them to the sides.)
+(Put your arms up and make a big half circle as you stretch

 Their branches reach out on every side.